decred/dcrwallet/rpc/documentation/api.md

 **Response:** ` GetTransactionResponse`

-- `TransactionDetails Transaction`: Wallet details regarding the transaction.
+- `TransactionDetails transaction`: Wallet details regarding the transaction.

   The `TransactionDetails` message is used by other methods and is documented [here](#transactiondetails).

+- `int32 confirmations`: The number of block confirmations of the transaction in the main chain.
+If the transaction was mined in a stake-invalidated block and pushed back to mempool to be mined again, or was mined again after being stake invalidated, the latest number of confirmations is used (not the confirmations of an invalidated block).

+- `bytes block_hash`: The block hash the transaction is most recently mined in, or null if unmined.

 **Expected errors:**